NativeScript/firebase/packages/firebase-firestore/README.md

 ### DocumentSnapshot

 A DocumentSnapshot is returned from a query to a specific document, or as part of the documents returned via a QuerySnapshot.
-The snapshot provides the ability to view a documents data, metadata and whether a document actually exists.
+The snapshot provides the ability to view a documents data, metadata and whether a document exists.

-To view a documents data, call the data method on the snapshot:
+To view a document's data, call the [data]() method on the snapshot:

 ```ts
 import { firebase } from '@nativescript/firebase-core';